Get started with Azure Data Lake Analytics using the Azure portal

 Create a Data Lake Analytics account

-Now, you will create a Data Lake Analytics and a Data Lake Store account at the same time.
+Now, you will create a Data Lake Analytics and an Azure Data Lake Storage Gen1 account at the same time.
 This step is simple and only takes about 60 seconds to finish.

 - Sign on to the Azure portal.

-- Click New > Data + Analytics > Data Lake Analytics.
+- Click Create a resource > Data + Analytics > Data Lake Analytics.

 - Select values for the following items: